SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:27 - [Notebook: scipy-stats]: (Last Commit) Changed plot style to ggplot.
-(Introduction) Add a blurb about hypothesis formulation and the null hypothesis being the assumption to be tested.
-Introduced the alternative hypothesis being the goal of rejecting the null hypothesis.
-Highlighting the p-value result of a t-test is about the populations and not just the sample collections used.
-Also made the error sections more concise, incorporating the null hypothesis and the alternative hypothesis notation (easier to read and follow).
-(Propose) Move onto section - Solution - introducing ANOVA but first must find an appropriate dataset to analyse."
+"DAY:23 - [Notebook: scipy-stats]: (Last Commit) No commentary.
+(Introduction) Add a blurb about ANOVA.
+Applied ANOVA to three samples.
+Although similar to the t-test the ANOVA compares samples in parallel and still allows for a p-value cutoff of 0.05.
+(Propose) Expanding on the ANOVA function f_oneway using the code from the scipy documentation and obtain an appropriate dataset for section - Solution."
 -->
 * End of Semester (Dec 2021):